-Message: 1802: Unauthorized network card is plugged in.
+• Message: 1802: Unauthorized network card is plugged in - Power off and remove the network card.

-Solution: The network card is not supported on this computer.
+Solution: The wireless network card is not supported on this computer.
 Remove it.

-Message: 1820: More than one external fingerprint readers are attached.
+• Message: 1820: More than one external fingerprint readers are attached.

-Solution: Power off and remove all but the reader that you set up within your main operating system.
+Solution: Turn off and remove all but the reader that you set up within your main operating system.

-• Message: 2100: Detection error on HDD0 (Main HDD).
+Message: 2100: Detection error on HDD0 (Main HDD)

-Solution: The hard disk drive or hybrid drive is not working.
-Have the hard disk drive or hybrid drive serviced.
+Solution: The hard disk drive is not working.
+Have the hard disk drive serviced.

-Message: 2101: Detection error on HDD1 (Ultrabay HDD).
+• Message: 2101: Detection error on SSD1 (M.2)

-Solution: The hard disk drive or hybrid drive is not working.
-Have the hard disk drive or hybrid drive serviced.
+Solution: The M.2 solid-state drive is not working.
+Have the M.2 solid-state drive serviced.